sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/geometry/new_from_old.rst

 ::

-    sage: P1_and_P7.Minkowski_decompositions()
+    sage: Square.Minkowski_decompositions()

-    ((A 0-dimensional polyhedron in ZZ^2 defined as the convex hull of 1 vertex, A 2-dimensional polyhedron in ZZ^2 defined as the convex hull of 4 vertices), (A 1-dimensional polyhedron in ZZ^2 defined as the convex hull of 2 vertices, A 1-dimensional polyhedron in ZZ^2 defined as the convex hull of 2 vertices))
+    ((A 0-dimensional polyhedron in ZZ^3 defined as the convex hull of 1 vertex, A 2-dimensional polyhedron in ZZ^3 defined as the convex hull of 4 vertices), (A 1-dimensional polyhedron in ZZ^3 defined as the convex hull of 2 vertices, A 2-dimensional polyhedron in ZZ^3 defined as the convex hull of 4 vertices), (A 1-dimensional polyhedron in ZZ^3 defined as the convex hull of 2 vertices, A 1-dimensional polyhedron in ZZ^3 defined as the convex hull of 2 vertices), (A 1-dimensional polyhedron in ZZ^3 defined as the convex hull of 2 vertices, A 2-dimensional polyhedron in ZZ^3 defined as the convex hull of 4 vertices), (A 2-dimensional polyhedron in ZZ^3 defined as the convex hull of 4 vertices, A 2-dimensional polyhedron in ZZ^3 defined as the convex hull of 4 vertices))

 .. end of output

 Product